 Project Benefits: This state-of-the-art county courthouse will replace the outdated and inefficient courthouse that was constructed in 1955.
-Additionally, the 550 space parking facility will provide adequate parking for jurors, employees and downtown visitors.
-The expected completion date for the parking facility should be Fall of 2024 with the courthouse completion anticipated for 2027.
+Additionally, the 553-space parking facility will provide adequate parking for jurors, employees and downtown visitors.
+The completion date for the parking facility is Fall 2024 with the courthouse completion anticipated for 2027.